-In The Lean Startup and also his more recent book, The Leader’s Guide, Eric focuses on understanding on how to best find out what would best delights prospects, customers, and the market, how to build to that learning and gain adoption through minimal viable products, experiments and iteration into continuous improvement.
+In The Lean Startup and also his more recent book, The Leader’s Guide, Eric goes deeper.
+He focuses on understanding on how to best find out what would best delights prospects, customers, and the market.
+He explores how to gain adoption through minimal viable products, experiments and iteration into continuous improvement.
 If you haven’t read them, I highly recommend Eric’s books and the approaches we used at IMVU.

-One concept he speaks of is the 5 whys, an approach developed by Taiichi Ohno, one of the inventors of the Toyota Production System and described in his book Toyota Production System: Beyond Large-Scale Production.
-Eric points out: “what started as a technical problem actually turned out to be a human and process problem.“ He frames startup as human institutions navigating uncertainty.
+One concept he speaks of is the 5 whys.
+This is an approach developed by Taiichi Ohno, one of the inventors of the Toyota Production System.
+It’s described in Toyota Production System: Beyond Large-Scale Production.
+Eric points out: “what started as a technical problem actually turned out to be a human and process problem“.
+He frames startup as human institutions navigating uncertainty.
 I remain a strong proponent and having adopted of the Lean Startup principals.
-This site focuses more on the rest of the story: finding, hiring, developing and retaining the adaptive talent – the innovators and entrepreneurs that thrive on uncertainty to arrive at novel and compelling offerings.
+This site focuses more on the rest of the story.
+It’s about finding, hiring, developing and retaining the adaptive talent.
+These become innovators and entrepreneurs that thrive on uncertainty to arrive at novel and compelling offerings.

 As Paul Harvey used to say “and now, for the rest of the story…”

 At IMVU, we also focused on hiring and developing engineers that loved challenges and loved to iterate and move fast.
-This included an interview process where each question was set up to get harder and harder until we had pushed beyond the candidates comfort zone.
-We did this because we wanted to find people that loved to think on their feet and collaborate to find solutions to problems they hadn’t solved before.
-If at the end of several such sessions a candidate was pumped about dealing with new challenges – they were a fit.
+This included an interview process where each question was set up to get harder and harder.
+This was done until we had pushed beyond the candidates comfort zone.
+We did this because we wanted to find people that loved to think on their feet.
+People that collaborated to find solutions to problems they hadn’t solved before.
+Candidates that were excited about dealing with new challenges were a fit.
 If that sort of thing drained them, well then, not so much.

 I still remember one of our architects Chad Austin coming out of an interview and shaking his head.
 I asked what was wrong.
 He said that interview was totally useless.
 Why?
-Because he had asked her to explain the internet and he kept going further and further to various bizarre edge cases and she always just knew the right answer.
+Because he had asked her to explain the internet.
+He kept going further and further to various bizarre edge cases and she always just knew the right answer.
 She was never outside of her comfort zone.
 He hoped someone else would find an area she was not so well versed in.
-We needed to see how she would think on her feet and collaborate with the interview to solve problems in unknown territory.
+We needed to see how she would think on her feet and collaborate to solve problems in unknown territory.

 Starting on Day 1

 We also had a tradition that every new hire was expected to push a change to production on day 1.
-This was enabled in part by our driving to reduce the push to live in production time down to 9 minutes.
-I also underscored that every new hire had a task of making some improvement to the new-hire spin up process to ensure it was always current and improving.
+This was enabled in by our driving to reduce the push to live in production time down to 7 minutes.
+I ensured each new hire had a task of making some improvement to the new-hire spin up process.
+This ensured it was always current and improving.
+It also set the culture of always improving everything you touch.
 I also later did this at Twitch where we needed to scale rapidly.
-The idea here was to put emphasis on the fact that engineers were hired to make an impact as early as their first day.
+The emphasis was that engineers were hired to make an impact as early as their first day.
 At the end of their push, they’d send out a company wide email with something along the lines of…

 This email was then responded to by everyone from the CEO down saying Welcome to IMVU!
-The implied message was that you were now part of the team as you had made your first improvement to the product on your first day.
+The implied message was that you were now part of the team.
+You had made your first improvement to the product on your first day.

 Rapid Iteration

-By the time I’d gotten to IMVU, the rapid iteration had slowed down quite a bit due to growing the engineering team and the number of changes and tests that were being added.
-The build dashboards had become typically more read than green and the fastest turn-around from pushing a change to seeing it in production had crept to over an hour.
-By putting a concerted effort into improving our tests and rollout systems and load balancing our testing across over 100 servers, we brought that time back down to under 9 minutes.
+By the time I’d gotten to IMVU, the rapid iteration had slowed down quite a bit.
+This was due to growing the engineering team and the number of changes and tests that were being added.
+The build dashboards had become typically more red than green.
+And, the fastest turn-around from pushing a change to seeing it in production had crept to over an hour.
+We made a concerted effort to improving our tests, rollout systems and load balancing.
+Doing this across over 100 servers, brought that time back down to under 7 minutes.
+For more on rapid iteration, see also Talent Code

 We also had a notion of an assigned mentor that would have some work in mind before a new hire started.
 It was their full-time job for a while to bring you up to speed.
 I describe this further in my post on Spinning Up New Hires.
 Wherever I go, I introduce the notion of having each new-hire/mentor pair make continuous improvements to the spin-up process.